FreeRADIUS/pam_radius/README.rst

 There are minimal restrictions on using the code, as set out in the disclaimer and copyright notice in ``pam_radius_auth.c``.

-Building it is straightforward: use GNU make, and type ``make``.
-If you've got some other weird make, you'll have to edit the Makefile to remove the GNU make directives  'ifeq', 'else', etc.
+Building it is straightforward: use GNU make, and type ``./configure``, followed by ``make``.
+If you've got some other weird make, you'll have to edit the Makefile to remove the GNU make directives.

 Alan DeKok <aland@freeradius.org>